Valensia: 1992–1995: Gaia and The White Album

 Valensia met Robby Valentine (another Dutch singer) at an airport, as they were both listening to Queen´s "Bohemian Rhapsody".
 After that, Valensia started sending demos to several record companies and producer John Sonneveld noticed him.
 Then Valensia signed a record deal with Mercury Records and in 1993 his first album Valensia was released.

 Influenced by Kate Bush and Queen, Valensia's self-titled first album (known as Gaia in Japan) contained the hit single "Gaia".
 The song reached #2 in the Dutch charts.
 "Gaia" had success in other countries too.
 Four singles were released: "Gaia", "The Sun", "Nathalie" and "Tere".

 Soon after the debut album, a mini album called The White Album was released in Japan only.
 The mini album was released in 1994.
 It contained 5 tracks, including a Christmas song ("21st Century New Christmas Time") and a cover of Duran Duran's "A View to a Kill".

 1996–1998: K.O.S.M.O.S and Valensia '98.

 Valensia's second album Valensia II (also known as K.O.S.M.O.S) was the first Dutch album recorded in surround sound.
-The album was produced by John Sonneveld and Pim Koopman (the drummer Kayak).
+The album was produced by John Sonneveld and Pim Koopman (the drummer of Kayak).

 Three singles were released: "Kosmos", "Thunderbolt" (only in Japan) and "Blue Rain" (only in the Netherlands).

 Valensia's third album was released in 1998.
 The official name of the album is Valensia '98 Musical Blue Paraphernalian Dreams of Earth's Eventide Whiter Future & Darker Present Soundspheres From New Diamond Age Symphonian Artworks to Yesterday's Westernworld Rockcraft Under the Raging Nineties' Silver Promise of the Happy Hundreds on the Break of the New Millennium's Hazy Misty Dawn.
 It is also known as Millennium, Valensia '98 and Valensia III.
 The album was only released in Japan.